 Bursaries are assessed based on unmet financial need.
 Student awards based solely or partially on financial need are not shown on a student's transcript.

 Fellowships are given at the start of the academic year to a graduate student primarily based on academic achievement, research ability or research potential.

-Medals are non-monetary awards given at the conclusion of an academic year to a graduating student, based primarily on academic achievement.
+Medals are non-monetary awards given at the end of an academic year to a graduating student, based primarily on academic achievement.

 Prizes are given to a student at the end of the academic session to recognize performance in a particular course, research performance, or publication record.

-Read through a full list of how UBC defines different types of awards.
+Read the Academic Calendar for how UBC defines different types of awards.